Ezequiel Duran Player Props: Rangers vs. Cubs

 - Duran hit .236 with 10 doubles, a triple, five home runs and 12 walks.

-- Duran drove in a run in 25.9% of his games last year (15 of 58), with two or more RBIs in six of those games (10.3%).
-He had three or more RBIs in four games.
+- In 25.9% of his games a year ago (15 of 58), Duran drove home a run.
+In six of those games (10.3%) he recorded more than one RBI, and he had three or more in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.